Elizabeth Quay: Announcement and construction

-The State Government identified project returns in the order of $1.7 million on the sale of real estate sites to commercial developers, with the whole development projected as a $2.6 billion investment opportunity.
+The state government identified project returns in the order of on the sale of real estate sites to commercial developers, with the whole development projected as a investment opportunity.
 There was debate on the speculative nature of the estimates.

-The Metropolitan Redevelopment Authority launched a publicity campaign for the development, with the slogan "The river.
+The Metropolitan Redevelopment Authority (MRA) launched a publicity campaign for the development, with the slogan "The river.
 The city.
 Together again." and also had a range of panels on screens surrounding the development site repeating anecdotes about the former esplanade area, as well as text of the material found on the website, and other public relations material.

 On 21 April 2012, the MRA released new design guidelines for the development and called for submissions on a second amendment to the Metropolitan Region Scheme.
 The Minister for Planning granted approval for public comment on the redevelopment scheme and amendments, and the Metropolitan Redevelopment Board approved the Draft Perth Waterfront Design Guidelines.
 MRA chairman Eric Lumsden made comment on the MRA role in the process.